grebaldi/awesome-neos/README.md

 **If you have a suggestion for this list, please feel free to open a PR for it.
 Have a look at the [Contribution Guidelines](./CONTRIBUTING.md) first ;)**

+Besides that, it's generally worth to take a look at the [PR section](https://github.com/grebaldi/awesome-neos/pulls).
+If you want to support a suggestion that has not yet been merged, give it a :+1:.
+Comments and discussion are also very welcome.

 ## Contents

 1. [Tutorials](#tutorials)